josephbudd/cwt/README.md

 1. Then put your distribution folder where you want it and run the executable in it.
 1. You won't need the downloaded source code after that so you can delete it if you want.

-Let me know if this technique works for you.
+### FYI

+1. To run cwt just double click on it with the mouse or run it in a terminal.
+1. Cwt creates and stores your keying information at **~/.cwt_kwfw/boltdb/allstores.nosql**.
+If you delete the folder or file cwt will just create a new one the next time you run it.

+### How to uninstall

+1. Delete the distribution folder.
+1. Delete **~/.cwt_kwfw/**.

+## Miscelanious

+The **cwt/.kickwasm/** folder was created by kickwasm, the tool which created this application's framework.
+The folder contains information that rekickwasm needs.
+Rekickwasm is a refactoring tool for this application's framework.

 ## License

 This application has an MIT License.
-You are free to take this source code and use it to make a better application.
+You are free to take this source code and use it to make an even better application.